ddnexus/pagy/docs/api/paginators.md

 - `jsonapi: true`
   - Enable JSON:API-compliant URLs and query_params
 - `:params`
-  - Set it to a `Hash` of params to merge with the query params, or a `Lambda` that can edit/add/delete the request params (modify the query_params: yhe result is ignored).
+  - Set it to a `Hash` of params to merge with the query params, or a `Lambda` that can edit/add/delete the request params (modify the query_params directly: the result is ignored).
 Keys must be strings.
 - `:max_pages`
   - Allow only `:max_pages`